Diminishing Returns – The British Army and its Vehicles – The Fifties

 The A45 would later be resurrected as the FV214 Conqueror to serve in the tank destroyer roles, alongside Charioteer, but Centurion would remain in service much longer, and with many other nations, as the first universal tank.

-There are many great videos of the Conqueror but this one shows just how sophisticated the fire control system was, and how advanced for its time it was, using a contra-rotating commander’s cupola that allowed independent identification or targets and gun laying.
+There are many great videos of the Conqueror, but this one shows just how sophisticated the fire control system was, and how advanced for Its time it was, using a contra-rotating commander’s cupola that allowed independent identification of targets and gun laying.

-At 65 tons, and carrying on 35 rounds for its main gun, the design was somewhat limited.
+At 65 tons, and carrying on 35 rounds for its main gun, the design was partially limited.

 Only 180 were built, serving as a heavy tank destroyer, until 1968, when it was withdrawn.